kc657/Kumu-Rails/README.md

 ___
 **User Stories**
 * The User:
-	* A student who joins a classroom to learn a specific topic.
+	* A student who joins a classroom to learn their specific topic.
 After a lecture, students share their notes and feedback with eachother.
 	* Students interact with each other's notes through comments and up / down voting.
 Additionally the App will feature the ability to create an account, have custom information on a user profile, and keep track of user stats.
 	* Students can join multiple topics/classrooms.
 ___